jordwalke/VimBox/README.md

 See the license file included.
 Any dependencies that are included in `VimBox` may have their own license.
 In the event any dependency is include in `VimBox`, an attempt has been made to also include its corresponding license in the directory containing that licensed work.
+See `ORIGINS.md`.

 #### ORIGINS